blakevanlan/jobQ/README.md

 });
 ```

-After a queue has been created adding a job is as straightforward as calling `queue.createJob(id, data, cb)` or `queue.createLockingJob(id, lock, data, cb)`.
+After a queue has been created, adding a job is as straightforward as calling `queue.createJob(id, data, cb)` or `queue.createLockingJob(id, lock, data, cb)`.
 ```javascript
 queue.createJob('reset', {
    email: 'blakevanlan@gmail.com'